What is the Science of Reading?

 Decoding (D) X Language Comprehension (LC) = Reading Comprehension (RC)

 Gough and Tunmer (1986) proposed the Simple View of Reading to explain the importance of decoding in reading.
 The Simple View formula has been supported and validated by a number of research studies, including research from Hoover and Gough (1990) and Catts, Adlof, & Weismer, 2006).

 Which Reading Skills Need to be Taught..
 According to the Science of Reading?

-Research has shown that the most effective decoding (word reading) instruction is a structured and explicit phonics-based approach.
+The most effective decoding (word reading) instruction is a structured and explicit phonics-based approach.
 This approach is beneficial to ALL students, not just those with dyslexia or reading difficulties.

 The National Reading Panel (NRP) Report in 2000 identified instruction in the following five elements as the most important skills students need to become proficient readers.